Joshua Casteel: Stage performances & writings

 Joining the army is not a sacrament, it's a pagan allegiance.

 — Joshua Casteel, Letters from Abu Ghraib (1st ed.)

-On June 19, 2006, Casteel shared the bill with Vaclav Havel, Harold Pinter, Tom Stoppard, and Jeremy Irons at the Royal Court Theatre for his solo performance of his play, The Interrogation Room.
+On 19 June 2006, Casteel shared the bill with Václav Havel, Harold Pinter, Tom Stoppard, and Jeremy Irons at the Royal Court Theatre for his solo performance of his play, The Interrogation Room.
 In May 2007, the play was again performed in New York City on the Atlantic Theater's Stage Two as part of the National MFA Playwright's Festival.
 Casteel's Returns: A Play in One Act was performed at the University of Iowa, Columbia College Chicago, De Balie (Amsterdam), and at Princeton University.
 The Alaska Quarterly Review published Returns in 2008.

 Also in 2008, excerpts of Casteel's emails from Iraq were published in Harper's Magazine and in book form as Letters from Abu Ghraib with a foreword by Christopher Merrill.
 In the fall of 2008, the Virginia Quarterly Review published "Combat Multipliers", a reflection by Casteel on a mural adorning the Army chapel at Abu Ghraib and an attack by insurgents on the compound while he was assigned there.
 A second edition of Letters from Abu Ghraib was published in 2017 by Cascade Books with a new foreword by Stanley Hauerwas.

 Death

-Casteel died of lung cancer in New York City in New York-Presbyterian Hospital on August 25, 2012.
+Casteel died of lung cancer in New York City in New York-Presbyterian Hospital on 25 August 2012.
 An oncologist told Casteel's mother that "Joshua died of lung cancer without having any of the conventional risk factors such as smoking, asbestos exposure or radiation ...
 I am quite sure we did not have anyone younger with lung cancer those five years I worked at the VA."
 Casteel's family believes his cancer was the result of exposure to toxins released by a burn pit he slept near for six months in Iraq.
 He was a University of Chicago Divinity School graduate student at the time of his death.